louisejones101/memory-game/README.md

 *   I want to be able to see and understand the rules of the game before I play.

+*   I want to be able to click two cards at a time and reveal the cards that I have clicked on.

+*   I want the cards to stay revealed if they are a match and flip back over if not.

-*   I want to be able to reset the game and timer mid game if I want to finish it early or start again.
+*   I want to be able to reset the game and the counter if I want to finish it early or start again.

-*   I want to be told when the game has finished, and find out how much time I took and how many moves I made.
+*   I want to be told when the game has finished.

 *   I want to be offered the opportunity to play again.